vinclyc/kopi-latte/README.md

 - **Heartland highlights**: Among the heartlands, Kallang has the highest café-to-kopitiam ratio, with 1 café for every 2 kopitiams.
 Following closely are Serangoon, Bedok, and Pasir Ris.

 ## Project Structure
 The primary notebooks for this project are located in the `notebooks` folder, guiding you through the five key stages of the project.
-More details on each stage are provided in the 'Methodology' section below.

-Scripts for data collection will be made available in the `src` folder, and sample data in the `data` folder where applicable.

 ## Methodology
 Classifying over 4,800 locations and 21,000 reviews from Google Maps as either a café or kopitiam at scale was a core challenge.
 To tackle this efficiently, I developed a three-layer classification system to minimize manual effort: